caleb531/language-sca/README.md

 Adds syntax highlighting to NetSuite's SuiteCommerce Advanced files in Atom.

+This package requires that Atom's built-in `language-mustache` package is enabled for syntax highlighting to work properly, so please make sure it is.

 Contributions are greatly appreciated.
 Please fork this repository and open a pull request to add snippets, make grammar tweaks, etc.